Varicose vein clinic in the West Island

 Why choose our varicose vein clinic?

-Located in Montreal’s West Island, our clinic is recognized across the region as a leader in the treatment of all types of varicose and spider veins.
-Dr. Lafond and Dr. Mandeville have received their phlebologist training and certificate in Canada and Europe.
+Our clinic is located in the Westisland of Montreal in Pointe-Claire.
+Dr Lafond and Mandeville are recognized across the region as leaders in phlebology.
+They take in charge of all types of varicose and spider veins patients.
+They received their phlebologist training and certificate in Canada and Europe.

-Ultrasound machine and optical fiber light (Vein-light) are used to locate the deepest and least visible veins, which are responsible for superficial varicose and spider veins.
-Long time results are attributable to the use of these high-tech and high-performance devices.
+Ultrasound device and optical fiber light (Vein-light) are used to locate the deepest veins.
+These are responsible for superficial varicose and spider veins.
+Long time results are, in part, attributable to the use of these high-tech and high-performance technics.

 What is varicose vein disease?

 It is a hereditary disease.
-The sick vein valves are not efficient.
-Instead of going up toward the heart, the blood goes down, a situation we call reflux.
-This causes veins to dilate, twist and bulge.
+The sick veins are not efficient.
+Thus, instead of going up toward the heart, the blood goes down, a situation we call “reflux”.
+As a result, this causes veins to dilate, twist and bulge.

 Varicose veins can be classified into three types.
-Trunk which impact larger veins, reticular which are more generally distributed and easily spotted, and telangiectasia or spider veins.
-The last two types are the most consulted cases at our clinic.
+Firstly, trunk veins which impact larger veins, secondly, reticulars which are more generally distributed and easily spotted, and finally, telangiectasia or spider veins.
+The last two types are the cause of the most frequent consultation.
+The nurse will inject those patients while doctors will use the ultrasound guides foam (echosclerosis) for major varicoses.

 What are the complications of the disease?